nelsonvega/ulab-ai/The journey of a .NET Developer to AI – Introduction.md

 <p>Artificial Intelligence is areas of study where human-like&nbsp;behaviors are incorporated into devices created by humans.
 It can take a lot of forms, it all depends&nbsp;on the device and capabilities.
 It is not just robots, it can be like a TV, Speaker, Thermostat, your car among so many things.&nbsp;</p>

 ##  What is ML( Machine Learning)
-<p>That is all good but How do we make this happen?
-Well, this is where ML comes into the picture.</p>
+That is all good but How do we make this happen?
+Well, this is where ML comes into the picture.

-<p>Machine Learning is a subset of Artificial Intelligence, primarily&nbsp;it revolves around the concept of a set of algorithms that allows the machine to learn from previous experience.
-In order to materialize these new algorithms, it leverages concepts across multiple disciplines like Statistics, Calculus, Algebra, Computer Science and others.</p>
+Machine Learning is a subset of Artificial Intelligence, primarily&nbsp;it revolves around the concept of a set of algorithms that allows the machine to learn from previous experience.
+In order to materialize these new algorithms, it leverages concepts across multiple disciplines like Statistics, Calculus, Algebra, Computer Science and others.

-<p>So in principle, Software Engineering and Machine Learning,&nbsp;are the same.
-Both problem-solving strategies and to a certain extent they both use the same underlining concepts and type of tools.</p>
+So in principle, Software Engineering and Machine Learning,&nbsp;are the same.
+Both problem-solving strategies and to a certain extent they both use the same underlining concepts and type of tools.

-<p>So, Software engineering is the application of engineering&nbsp;principles to the process of writing code where the developer tells the computer exactly what to do.
-A developer must know and test every single edge case and if the system behaves differently, is a bug.</p>
+So, Software engineering is the application of engineering&nbsp;principles to the process of writing code where the developer tells the computer exactly what to do.
+A developer must know and test every single edge case and if the system behaves differently, is a bug.

-<p>Machine Learning is the art of creating models using algorithms and mathematical&nbsp;concepts that will be used by machines to predict some output.
-In essence,&nbsp;the output of what we can now: Machine Learning is the generation of the model that will be used to predict and behave in a certain way.</p>
+Machine Learning is the art of creating models using algorithms and mathematical concepts that will be used by machines to predict some output.
+In essence,&nbsp;the output of what we can now: Machine Learning is the generation of the model that will be used to predict and behave in a certain way.

-<p>As I mentioned, the whole point of Machine Learning is to teach machines how to understand&nbsp;some problem and predict the result.</p>
+As I mentioned, the whole point of Machine Learning is to teach machines how to understand&nbsp;some problem and predict the result.

-<p>How do we teach them to do that?
-Well, there are certain ML Strategies that we could apply.</p>
+How do we teach them to do that?
+Well, there are certain ML Strategies that we could apply.
-<p>Here you have a list.&nbsp;</p>
+Here you have a list.

-<h3>Supervised Learning</h3>
+### Supervised Learning
-<p>SL is the Data mining process of inferring a function from labeled training data.&nbsp;&nbsp;</p>
+SL is the Data mining process of inferring a function from labeled training data.

-<p>Confused? me too.</p>
+Confused? me too.

-<p>Let me try again, You have an input X and an output Y, and you know both.
+Let me try again, You have an input X and an output Y, and you know both.
 For example, let's say you have a data set with data about people who live in a zip code and their voting history.
 Using that information, you want to predict if a person in that zip code will be voting next year.</p>
 <p>The whole point of supervised learning is about to create a function&nbsp;that maps the relationship between X(input) and Y( the output)</p>
 <p>The goal is to approximate the mapping function so close that when you have a new data input, the output is correct.</p>
 <p>Now, Supervised Learning can be grouped in:</p>